afghanimah/restful_chat/README.md

 ## Setup and Requirements
 The set up and requirements are the same for the client app

-You will need to change the DATABASE_URL in app_base.py to your database connection string
+You will need to change the BACKUP_DATABASE_URL in base.py to your database connection string

-You will then need to run inserts.py from the virtual environment:
+If you like, you can run inserts.py from the virtual environment, but it should automatically run after starting the server app:

 `python3 inserts.py`